bcohenboulakia/nbworkshop/README.md

    In this case, the script can be moved anywhere, provided that it can access the configuration file.
 Have a look at [Conversion script](#conversion-script) below for more details.

 All _nbworkshop_ code is in the `.github` directory.
 It contains:
-* `.github/scripts/student_version.py`: the Python script that converts Tutor Notebooks to `Students` Notebooks, and creates ZIP archives with all the attached files.
+* `.github/scripts/student_version.py`: the Python script that converts Tutor notebooks to `Students` notebooks, and creates ZIP archives with all the attached files.
 If used alone, this script can be moved anywhere, provided it still has access to the configuration file
-* `.github/workflows/generate_student_version.yml`: The GitHub workflow that calls the aforementioned Python script every time a Notebook is pushed on the repository's `main` branch.
+* `.github/workflows/generate_student_version.yml`: The GitHub workflow that calls the aforementioned Python script every time a notebook is pushed on the repository's `main` branch.
 * `.github/conversion.json`: The configuration file.
-This is where parameters such as Notebook directories, text replacement, placeholders etc. are defined.
+This is where parameters such as notebook directories, text replacement, placeholders etc. are defined.

 ## Quick start
-In workflow mode, _nbworkshop_ is entirely hosted on GutHub and requires no prerequisites (aside a GitHub account).
+In workflow mode, _nbworkshop_ is entirely hosted on the GitHub repository hosting the notebooks, and requires no prerequisites (aside a GitHub account).
 To get started using this workflow:
 1. Clone this repository
-2. Add Notebooks to the clone repository
+2. Add notebooks to the clone repository
-3. Edit `.github/conversion.json` to insert in `"notebooks_dir"` the directory containing the Notebooks you created (see [Configuration file](#configuration-file) for a detailed explanation)
+3. Edit `.github/conversion.json` to insert in `"notebooks_dir"` the directory containing the notebooks you created (see [Configuration file](#configuration-file) for a detailed explanation)
-4. Edit the Notebooks (see [Solution formatting](#solution-formatting) for more detailed explanation on formatting solutions):
+4. Edit the notebooks (see [Solution formatting](#solution-formatting) for more detailed explanation on formatting solutions):
 	* In code cells, add `#SOLUTION` to each line of code cells that the students have to figure out by themselves.
 	* In Markdown cells, add answers to the questions inside `<blockquote>`tags.
 Be sure to leave the HTML tags alone on their lines.
-5. Commit the  Notebooks on the `main` branch, and push them to the GitHub repository
+5. Commit the  notebooks on the `main` branch, and push them to the GitHub repository

-The newly created `Students` branch contains the `Students` versions of the Notebooks (and ZIP archives), with solutions replaced by placeholders and all execution traces (including calculation results and cell execution counters) removed.
-Those converted Notebooks are updated on every push on the `main` branch.
+The newly created `Students` branch contains the `Students` versions of the notebooks (and ZIP archives), with solutions replaced by placeholders and all execution traces (including calculation results and cell execution counters) removed.
+Those converted notebooks are updated on every push on the `main` branch.

 ## How to add solutions and notes addressed to tutors